saphetor/varsome-api-client-python/README.md

 ### Python versions

-Requires at least Python 3.3, you can download the latest version from [www.python.org](http://www.python.org)
+Supports Python 3.3 to 3.10, you can download the latest version from [www.python.org](http://www.python.org)

 ### Installation